 The grant or denial of permission is discretionary.

-Low-cost parking is available to all AJMLS students.
-Students may obtain an application for a parking pass from the Business Office.
+Parking is available to 3L full-time day and all evening students.
+Students may obtain an application for a parking pass from the Bursar.

 Other Sources of Information